kubedb/docs/docs/concepts/databases/mysql.md

 ### spec.storageType

-`spec.storageType` is an optional field that specifies the type of storage to use for database.
+`spec.storageType` is an optional field that specifies the type of storage to use for the database.
 It can be either `Durable` or `Ephemeral`.
 The default value of this field is `Durable`.
 If `Ephemeral` is used then KubeDB will create MySQL database using [emptyDir](https://kubernetes.io/docs/concepts/storage/volumes/#emptydir) volume.
 In this case, you don't have to specify `spec.storage` field.

 ### spec.storage